rockettheme/docs/Docs/wordpress/themes/oculus/demo_sidebar.md

 The widget located in this section of the page is a **RokSprocket Lists** widget created in a very similar way to the previous RokSprocket widgets featured on the front page of the demo.

-First, you'll need to create the RokSprocket widget.
+First, you will need to create the RokSprocket widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Lists** widget.

 You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].